 - BATC - training (= Artistic Certificate in Circus Techniques)

-A diploma course in two years (about 1200hrs/year) offering a transdisciplinary education (circus but also dance, theater, vocal work, scenography ...).
-This training is an excellent preparation for French and international higher education schools; it also allows integration into professional life after the two years.
+A diploma course in two years (around 1200h / year) offering transdisciplinary education (circus but also dance, theater, vocal work, scenography, etc.).
+This training is an excellent preparation for French and international higher schools; it also allows integration into working life after two years.

-At the end of this preparatory years, students may apply to entrance examinations in schools offering higher education trainings.
+At the end of these preparatory years, students can apply to the admission competitions of schools offering higher education.

 THE TRAINING’S GOALS